rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/README.md

 * Each vertex is a displacement from 0, 0 in the range -31 to 0 to 31
     * Each vertex has an active flag
         * When drawing the vector block, the vector drawer will stop when it reaches and inactive vertex
+* Tightly coupled to the GPU.
+The vectors are directly sent to the GPU, when the GPU is ready, when not active

 When drawing a vector block, a colour, x-centre, y-centre and vector block number is provided.
 This should be quicker than specifiying each line to draw in Forth code, as the vector drawer will send the next vector to the GPU as soon as the previous one is rendered, and will continue in the background with no further intervention from the Forth code.